-Institutions are expected to support researchers in complying with TCPS 2 by, among other things, ensuring that all research activities involving human participants have been reviewed and approved by a research ethics board prior to funds being released.
+Institutions are expected to support researchers in complying with TCPS 2 by, among other things, ensuring that a research ethics board reviews and approves all research activities involving human participants prior to funds being released.

-While primary responsibility for ensuring adherence to the TCPS 2 rests with the applicant’s institution, adjudication committees may raise questions for committee discussion if they have concerns.
+While the applicant’s institution is primarily responsible for ensuring adherence to TCPS 2, adjudication committees may raise questions for committee discussion if they have concerns.

 SSHRC does not require applicants to submit a research ethics certificate with their application.

-No persons meeting the eligibility requirements will be subject to discrimination under any funding opportunity or activity receiving financial assistance from SSHRC.
+As per SSHRC’s Non-Discrimination Policy, no persons meeting the eligibility requirements will be subject to discrimination under any funding opportunity or activity receiving SSHRC funding.